rokrokss/shizue/README.md

   - Generate concise summaries of web pages for quick content overview.

 ### 🔑 Use Your Own API Keys:
-  - Supports personal OpenAI/Gemini API keys for direct and potentially more cost-effective usage of models.
+  - Supports personal OpenAI/Gemini API keys for direct and the most cost-effective usage of models.
 Users are billed directly by those vendors.

 ### 🎨 Color Themes:
   - Offers Light and Dark mode options for interface customization.